-The Members of the Dungeness Crab Task Force (DCTF) unanimously agree with the following:
+The Members of the Dungeness crab task force (DCTF) unanimously agree with the following:

-1. All Members will attempt to achieve outcomes that serve the best interest of the entire Dungeness crab industry while mitigating negative impacts to his/her respective interests;

-2. All Members will maintain an open mind, and consider all perspectives before voting on a DCTF recommendation;

-3. The DCTF includes participants from the previous Dungeness Crab Steering Committee (Committee).
-The Committee was a group of people selected to discuss and develop text that was used in the creation of Dungeness crab legislation (ultimately referred to as Senate Bill 1690 and described below);

-4. All paticipants of the Committee serving on the DCTF unanimously recall that the Committee intended for "ex officio" Members of the DCTF to be non-voting Members.

-5. Current ex officio Members of the DCTF unanimously agree that they understood ex officio status on the DCTF to mean "non-voting";

-6. Current ex officio Members of the DCTF unanimously agree to abstain during voting on DCTF recommendations to the Legislature (as described below).
+- All Members will attempt to achieve outcomes that serve the best interest of the entire Dungeness crab industry while mitigating negative impacts to his/her respective interests; - 2.
+All Members will maintain an open mind, and consider all perspectives before voting on a DCTF recommendation; - 3.
+All participants of the previous Dungeness Crab Steering Committee serving on the DCTF unanimously recall that the Committee intended for the five (5) Members representing non-governmental organizational interests, Sea Grant and the Department of Fish and Wildlife to be non-voting Members. - 4.
+Current non-voting Members of the DCTF unanimously agree to abstain during voting on DCTF recommendations to the Legislature (as described below).